 On Jan.
-29 Samsung Electronics has developed an advanced display driver IC capable of delivering high-quality resolution in premium 8K TVs.
-The world’s largest chipmaker said the new DDI boasts an “industry-leading” intra-panel data transfer speed at up to 4 Gbps.
+29, Samsung Electronics developed an advanced display driver IC capable of delivering high-quality resolution in premium 8K TVs.
+The world’s largest chipmaker said the new DDI boasts an “industry-leading” intra-panel data transfer speed of up to 4 Gbps.

 The new display driver will make possible a new generation of slim, bezel-less 8k TVs, with display sizes 65-inches and above.
 Capable of intra-panel data transfer speeds up to 4-gigabit-per-second, the DDI S6CT93P adopts the company’s Unified Standard Interface for TV (USI-T) 2.0.
 It doubles the previous USI-T 1.0’s intra-panel speed of 2Gbps with a boost to the DDI’s data transfer to enhance the efficiency of a display’s system performance and reduce the need for additional components.